amstuta/pylearning/README.md

 Pylearning is a high-level machine learning package designed to easily prototype and implement data analysis programs.

-The library includes four algorithms:
+The library includes the following algorithms:
+- Regression:
+    - Decision tree regressor
+    - Random forest regressor
+    - Nearest neighbours regressor
+- Classification:
     - Decision tree classifier
     - Random forest classifier
-- Decision tree regressor
-- Random forest regressor
+    - Nearest neighbours classifier

 The two random forests algorithms use multithreading to train the trees in a parallelized fashion.